Sockerfri/torchwood/cmd/litewitness/README.md

 The `add-key` and `del-key` commands add and remove verifier keys for a known log.
 The name of the key must match the log origin.

+    witnessctl add-bastion -db <path> -origin <origin> -bastion <address:port>
+    witnessctl del-bastion -db <path> -origin <origin> -bastion <address:port>

+The `add-bastion` and `del-bastion` commands add and remove bastion addresses for a log.
+Multiple bastions can be configured for a log and will be used simultaneously.
+Bastion configuration is reloaded when litewitness receives a SIGHUP signal.

     witnessctl add-sigsum-log -db <path> -key <hex-encoded key>